ΠΏΠΎΠ» ΠΌΠ°ΠΊΠΊΠ°Ρ€Ρ‚Π½ΠΈ ΠΌΠΎΠ½ΠΊΠ±Π΅Ρ€Ρ€ΠΈ ΠΌΡƒΠ½

 Ketchup (ketchup)

-soup and purée (soup and purée)
+soup and purΓ©e (soup and purΓ©e)

 Don’t get left behind